 .

-To this day, it is impossible to imagine LONDON TEA's Tee Huus Basel on Spalenberg without it.
-Tea connoisseurs will find the most extensive range of black tea, oolong, Pu Er, green tea, white tea, yellow tea, rooibos, herbal and fruit tea.
-In addition, all accessories for the fine tea enjoyment.
-The many original gift packages are particularly popular.
-Our friendly sales assistants are always ready to give expert advice to tea lovers and are happy to pass on many a good tip for delicious tea enjoyment.
+To this day, it is impossible to imagine Basel without LONDON TEA's tea store on Spalenberg.
+Tea connoisseurs will find the widest range of black tea, oolong, Pu Er, green tea, white tea, yellow tea, rooibos, herbal and fruit tea here.
+In addition, all accessories for fine tea enjoyment.
+The many original gift packs are particularly popular.
+Our friendly sales assistants are always on hand to provide tea lovers with expert advice and are happy to pass on many a good tip for delicious tea enjoyment.

-When planning the tea factory in Münchenstein near Basel in 1955, the Bisang family wanted the building facade to resemble a tea factory in the highlands of Ceylon.
+When planning the tea factory in Münchenstein near Basel in 1955, the Bisang family wanted the building façade to resemble a tea factory in the highlands of Ceylon.
 At that time, the building basically had three floors and a converted attic.
 All the packaging material was stored under the roof.
-On the second floor was the packaging department and office space.
-On the first floor was the tea warehouse with the mixing rooms and a small sales store.
-And in the basement all the tea accessories and crockery were stored.
+The packaging department and offices were located on the second floor.
+The tea warehouse with the blending rooms and a small store were located on the first floor.
+All the tea accessories and crockery were stored in the basement.